Tom Dougherty, CEO – Stealing Share

 Netflix spending means you can never leave

-Reading that Netflix spending on content reaches $8 billion, you wonder, “Why?”
+Reading that Netflix’s spending on content is reaching $8 billion makes you wonder, “Why?”
 Reading that Amazon spending on content reaches $5 billion, you ask the same question.

 Consider this.
 The major networks (ABC, CBS, FOX and NBC) spend less than that on their content spending.
 About $4 billion each.
 So what’s going on here?

 I’ve been thinking a lot about this recently because, as a cord cutter myself, I wonder how long the astronomical numbers of Amazon and Netflix spending can last?
 When is, uh, the money gonna run out?